Enjoying our puzzle hints?

 Green group: CONCEALING COVER

-These words all describe objects or materials used to cover or conceal something, such as a blanket or a cloak.
+These are all words that describe something that covers or conceals, such as a blanket or a cloak.

 Blue group: WAYS ONE MIGHT REFER TO #